 These types of cases are difficult to prove and rare to be brought under this theory.
 However, it is possible and good law in Maryland.

-To discuss more about this doctrine and possible elements of proof for your case contact a Baltimore medical malpractice attorney.
+To discuss more on this doctrine and possible elements of proof for your case contact a Baltimore medical malpractice attorney.

 What if I Signed a Consent Form?